 The OECD Library contains updated information and studies on SME and Entrepreneurship support programmes in Vietnam.

 The EU and Vietnam have committed to promote sustainable development by fostering the contribution to trade and investment related aspects of labour and environmental challenges.
-Vietnam has the right to establish its own levels of domestic protection in areas of environmental and social policy, as well as modify its policies to match international treaties to which it is a signatory.
+Vietnam has the right to establish its own levels of domestic protection in areas of environmental and social policy, as well as to modify its policies to match international treaties to which it is a signatory.
 Chapter 13 of the EVFTA requires Vietnam to uphold multilateral labour standards and agreements (e.g. ILO standards), multilateral environmental agreements, commitments under climate change protocols and commitments to protect biological diversity.
 Vietnam pledges to ensure its laws and policies provide for and encourage high levels of domestic protection in the environmental and social policy areas, meaning companies operating in Vietnam shall be required to comply with EVFTA-related CSR standards.

 |International standards referred to in Chapter 13 include: Agenda 21 on Environment and Development of 1992, the Johannesburg Plan of Implementation of the World Summit on Sustainable Development of 2002, the Ministerial Declaration of the United Nations Economic and Social Council on Full Employment and Decent Work of 2006, the International Labour Organization (hereinafter referred to as "ILO") Decent Work Agenda, the Outcome Document of the United Nations Conference on Sustainable Development of 2012, entitled The future we want, and the Outcome Document of the United Nations Summit on Sustainable Development of 2015, entitled Transforming Our World: the 2030 Agenda for Sustainable Development.|